RichardLitt/knowledge/processes/introducing-the-sustain-podcast.md

 - [ ] Have you seen this before?
   - [ ] Generally focus on sustaining
   - [ ] Is there you'd feel would be a failure if we didn't mention it?
+- [ ] 40 minute marks
 - [ ] Mute your phones and laptop notifications
+- [ ] We don't record video
+- [ ] Please mute yourself when not talking, please
 - [ ] EDIT
   - [ ] Pauses before answering
   - [ ] Swearing